Hardware-efficient quantum error correction via concatenated bosonic qubits: Simulated CX performance and error budgets

 \subsection{CX simulations and parameters}

 We perform master equation simulations of the CX$^2$ experiments described in \cref{app:cx_calibration}.
 These simulations include the storage mode, buffer mode, tunable coupler, and ancilla transmon.
-Whenever possible, we directly use measured values for Hamiltonian parameters.
-For example, we use measured values for the storage-ancilla dispersive couplings $\chi_{ge}$ and $\chi_{gf}$, the buffer-storage nonlinear coupling strengths $g_2$, etc. In some cases, we do not directly measure relevant parameters, and so we rely instead on numerical predictions (see, e.g., \cref{app:buffer_model,app:CX_circuit_quantization_model}).
+Whenever possible, we directly use representative measured values for Hamiltonian parameters.
+For example, we use measured values for the storage-ancilla dispersive couplings $\chi_{ge}$ and $\chi_{gf}$ and $g_2$, $\kappa_b$ are consistent with the storage decay to the $|\hat{n}=0\rangle/|\hat{n}=1\rangle$ manifold under two-photon dissipation.
+In some cases, we do not directly measure relevant parameters, and so we rely instead on numerical predictions (see, e.g., \cref{app:buffer_model,app:CX_circuit_quantization_model}).
 For example, we find that it is important to incorporate the joint ancilla- and coupler-state dependence of the storage dispersive shift and self Kerr.
 We estimate the values of these parameters by numerically diagonalizing the Hamiltonian of a lumped-element circuit model incorporating the storage, ancilla, and coupler.
 The underlying circuit parameters of the model are chosen to reproduce a set of experimentally measured parameters such as the mode frequencies, $\chi_{ge}$, and $\chi_{gf}$.

 Other simulation parameters are determined by fitting against experimental cat bit-flip data.
 In particular, as described below, we sequentially determine the storage dephasing rate, coupler heating rate, and ancilla decay rates this way.
 While one could instead use directly measured values of these quantities as inputs to the simulations, we find that tuning is generally required to obtain good agreement with measured bit-flip data.
 Moreover, we find that comparing the independently-measured and tuned values provides useful physical insight, especially in the case of ancilla decay (see \cref{app:cx_ancilla_T1}).